Table of Contents

 Set review dates

-Businesses change and grow over time.
+Businesses change and grow over time—U.S. partnership assets rose 9.1% to $57.3 trillion in 2023 alone.
 Periodically set dates for reviewing the terms of your partnership agreement.
-All the parties can come together and decide whether the terms of the partnership agreement are still viable or whether there’s a need for amendment.
+This allows all partners to decide if the terms are still viable or need to be amended.

 Appoint an arbitrator